Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Overview of Data and Methodology

-During the data pre-processing and cleaning phase, we remove students with missing data for transfer status, high school GPA, and expected family contribution (EFC) for all quantitative analyses.\footnote{Following exclusion of students missing data on transfer status, all students were non-transfers/first-time freshmen.} For all tests run on outcomes derived from timeseries data, we exclude data from summer semesters due to lower student enrollment and different student behaviors over summer semesters as compared to the academic year.
-Finally, we perform test-specific exclusions, which are described in their respective methods sections.
+During the data pre-processing and cleaning phase, we remove students with missing data for transfer status and expected family contribution (EFC) for all quantitative analyses.
+Following exclusion of students missing data on transfer status, all students are non-transfers.
+Following these exclusions, we have $427$ students in treatment and $423$ in control.

+For the $\text{ExpertTest}^{*}$ (\S\ref{sec:expertise_quant}), we perform additional test-specific exclusions.
+First, we exclude meeting data from summer semesters due to lower student enrollment and different student behaviors over summer semesters as compared to the academic year.
+Second, we exclude students missing baseline attribute or outcome data.
+This results in a test population of $424$ students.